José Ramírez III

-José Ramírez III (1922–1995) was a Spanish luthier and founder of Ramírez Guitars.
-He was responsible for major changes both to the company and to the classical guitars it produces.
+José Ramírez III (1922–1995) was a Spanish luthier.
+He was head of Ramírez Guitars from the death of his father in 1957, until 1988, and was responsible for major changes both to the company and to the classical guitars it produces.

 Ramírez was raised in a guitar making family, and served his luthier's apprenticeship in the family business founded by his grandfather, José Ramírez, and by then run by his father José II.
 During and in the aftermath of the Spanish Civil War material shortages forced them to experiment, and the young José developed a love of innovation.
 But this was also a frustrating time for him; Frequently, his father sold his work with little if any documentation as to the construction, the results, or the buyer.

 In 1954, his brother Alfredo, who had been doing the administrative work of the family business, died, followed three years later by their father, forcing Ramírez to give up guitar making for a time to supervise the business.
 Undeterred, he committed his designs to paper for journeymen to make.

 Ramírez worked closely with top performers, which brought acceptance to his innovations.
 In Andrés Segovia, whom he first met in 1952, he found a performer who was like him passionate about achieving greater volume and clarity, to allow the classical guitar to be accompanied by a full symphony orchestra.
 Daring to tamper with the designs of Torres, Ramírez built larger and more powerful concert guitars, with longer scale lengths and asymmetrical bracing.
 Both of these innovations, and many others, are standard today.
 Segovia was an uncompromising customer, but when Ramírez' designs gave him what he wanted, an unsurpassable supporter.

+An important innovation attributed to Jose Ramirez III was the use of Western Red Cedar (Thuja Plicata) for the soundboard of the guitar.
+Up to that time, and since, spruce has been commonly used.
+Although there are records of the use of cedar in the 1950s, it did not become widely popular until Ramirez adopted it in about 1962.